 New devices with different screen sizes are being developed and each of these devices has the ability to handle variations in size, functionality and color due to responsive web design.
 However, responsive web design is not just about automatic resizing of images and adjustable screen resolutions; it includes a wide array of features including additional ideas for the future.
+This is a detail that is never forgotten by any top website design agency, so if you or your business is looking for a more advanced website, you might want to find a top team to help you out.

 Many new devices can switch from landscape to portrait according to the user’s whim.
 In addition to designing for both portrait and landscape, it is important to consider hundreds of different screen sizes.
 It can be overwhelming but have you ever thought about the future of mobile in the next five years?
 Web design must make allowances for the growing variety of screen sizes because it isn’t feasible to keep creating custom solutions for every new development.